apache/apisix-ingress-controller/docs/en/latest/deployments/kind.md

 ## Create Cluster

-The quickest way to get a taste is to run command as follows and then go to the next section
+The quickest way to get a taste is to run command as follows and then go to the next section.

 ```shell
 kind create cluster